Akhlak-Hossain-Jim/invoice/README.md

 ## Issue

- * As it is an only front-end app it won't save any work inherently.
+ * As it is an only front-end app it won't save any of your work inherently.
  * Without saving the work exiting or refreshing the Browser or App your work will lose.

 ## Personalization